 BUI Technical Teams provide expertise and recommendations to SLRAOC staff and leaders on BUI goals, removal strategies, and the scientific interpretation of the BUI status.
+They are advisory groups that may or may not reach full consensus on all aspects of the BUI.
+Their recommendations are shared with the SLRAOC Leadership Team, which makes the final decisions about BUI removal.
 BUI Technical Teams were originally formed during the RAP 2013 process.
 Since then, the team memberships have changed depending on technical expertise needed and member availability.
 The BUI Leaders manage these teams and convene them as needed for their feedback on particular BUI management actions.
 Core team members for active teams are listed here; however, these teams are not exclusive and other experts may be invited as needed.